gerddie/mia/README.md

+If you are reading this on GITHUB:

+This repository is a mirror of the master branch of

+    git://git.code.sf.net/p/mia/mia2

 SYNOPSIS:

 MIA is a collection of libraries and command line tools for the processing of gray scale images.

-For details, help, etc see http://mia.sourceforge.net
+For details, help, etc, see http://mia.sourceforge.net

 If you use this software for scientific research, please cite it as